reagro/web/source/index.rst

 	a practical handbook

-The aim of this book is to teach practical data science skills in *Regional Agronomy*, the use of agronomy and related natural and social sciences *"at scale"*, to better understand and help improve agricultural production across large geographic regions.
-The material is divided into the following six parts.
+The aim of this book is to teach practical data science skills in *Regional Agronomy*.
+This is a newly developing discipline that builds on agronomy and related natural and social sciences, to better understand and help improve agricultural production across large geographic regions (*"at scale"*).
+The material coverd is divided into the following six parts.

 .. topic:: *Part* I  ---  `Introduction <introduction/index.html>`__